csm-adapt/karon/README.rst

 linking each data point to all associated nodes is onerous and impractical for data entry.

-`convey` transforms user data recorded in tabular forms into hierarchical data.
+`karon` transforms user data recorded in tabular forms into hierarchical data.
 This facilitates the discovery of new data connections, eliminates the need for the user to become intimately familiar with the data schema, allows data entry in the orderly format that tabulated data structures